ku4nc4/Covid-19-Flutter-UI/README.md

-# Covid-19 - Flutter UI
+# Covid-19 - Flutter UI Implemented Using RapidApi

 ## [Watch it on YouTube](https://youtu.be/zx6uMCoW2gQ)